Adjunct and Associate

 Sandra Lindstrom

 Research Interests One of the world’s most complex coasts extends from Puget Sound, Washington, through British Columbia and around the coast of Alaska.
 Repeated glaciation has acted like a species pump, creating a more diverse marine benthic seaweed flora than one would expect in a region so recently covered by ice.
-Although this area has […]
+Although this area has been studied by phycologists at U.B.C. since the 1950s, only recently have we had the molecular tools to address unequivocally questions of species limits and relationships and the biogeography of speciation in this environment.
+These tools have allowed us to recognize species that had previously been […]

 Douglas Justice